Illnas/angular-interview-assignment/README.md

 ### Feedback from Task Assigner

-- Task was not reviewed and therefore there is no feedback notes yet!
+- Task was not reviewed and therefore there is no feedback!